A Survey on Transformer Compression: Architecture Preserved Compression

-\textbf{Quantization-aware training.} Q-BERT~\cite{shen2020q} is the early work that conducts quantization-aware training on transformer-based architecture for natural language processing.
-Inspired by HAWQ~\cite{dong2019hawq}, Q-BERT searches mixed-quantization setting based on the second order Hessian information and adopts group-wise quantization to partition parameter matrix into multiply groups to reduce accuracy degradation.
-I-BERT~\cite{kim2021bert} not only quantizes the linear and self-attention layer, but also designs an integer-only inference scheme for the nonlinear operations (GELU, SoftMax and LayerNorm) in transformers, which also inspires the FQ-ViT and I-ViT for the quantization of vision transformer.
-Specifically, I-BERT proposes to use the second-order polynomial approximate for GELU and exponential function of SoftMax, and calculate the standard deviation of LayerNorm based on Newton’s Method, thus I-BERT could achieve faster inference compared to the baseline and normal quantization methods.
-To compensate for the disadvantages of the hand-crafted heuristics in Q-BERT, AQ-BERT~\cite{zhao2021automatic} proposes an automatic mixed-precision quantization scheme to learn the bit-width and parameters of each layer simultaneously, which is inspired from differentiable network architecture searching.
+\textbf{Quantization-aware training.} Q-BERT~\cite{shen2020q} is the early work that conducts quantization-aware training on Transformer-based architecture for natural language processing.
+Inspired by HAWQ~\cite{dong2019hawq}, Q-BERT searches mixed-quantization settings based on the second order Hessian information and adopts group-wise quantization to partition parameter matrix into multiple groups to reduce accuracy degradation.
+I-BERT~\cite{kim2021bert} not only quantizes the linear and self-attention layer, but also designs an integer-only inference scheme for the nonlinear operations (GELU, SoftMax and LayerNorm) in Transformers, which also inspires the FQ-ViT and I-ViT for the quantization of vision Transformer.
+Specifically, I-BERT proposes to use the second-order polynomial approximate for GELU and exponential function of SoftMax, and calculate the standard deviation of LayerNorm based on Newton’s Method.
+In this way, I-BERT can achieve faster inference compared to the baseline and normal quantization methods.
+To compensate for the disadvantages of the hand-crafted heuristics in Q-BERT, AQ-BERT~\cite{zhao2021automatic} proposes an automatic mixed-precision quantization scheme to learn the bit-width and parameters of each layer simultaneously, which is inspired from differentiable network architecture search.
 AQ-BERT achieves better results than Q-BERT and more suitable for resource-limited devices.
-Except the QAT schemes for BERT, there are only a few papers that conducts quantization-aware training on large language models for the huge training overhead.
-PEQA~\cite{kim2023memory} and QLoRA~\cite{dettmers2023qlora} explore parameter-efficient fine-tuning techniques to train the quantized LLMs, the former only optimizes the scale factors while freezing the quantized weights, and the later adopts 4-bit NormalFloat, double quantization and a paged optimizers for normally distributed weights and reduce memory footprint during training.
-LLM-QAT~\cite{liu2023llm} proposes a data-free quantization-aware training methods, where the training data are generated from the original pretrained large language model.
+Besides the QAT schemes for BERT, there are only a few papers that conducts quantization-aware training on large language models for the huge training overhead.
+PEQA~\cite{kim2023memory} and QLoRA~\cite{dettmers2023qlora} explore parameter-efficient fine-tuning techniques to train the quantized LLMs, with the former only optimizing the scale factors while freezing the quantized weights, and the latter adopting 4-bit NormalFloat, double quantization, and paged optimizers for normally distributed weights and reduce memory footprint during training.
+LLM-QAT~\cite{liu2023llm} proposes a data-free quantization-aware training method, where the training data is generated from the original pretrained large language model.
 LLM-QAT not only quantizes all the linear layers and self-attention, but also quantizes the KV cache with cross-entropy based logits distillation.